apache/arrow/docs/source/cpp/flight.rst

 To connect to a Flight service, create an instance of :class:`arrow::flight::FlightClient` by calling :func:`Connect
 <arrow::flight::FlightClient::Connect>`.
 This takes a Location and
 returns the client through an out parameter.
-To authenticate, call :func:`Authenticate <arrow::flight::FlightClient::Authenticate>` with the desired client authentication implementation.

 Each RPC method returns :class:`arrow::Status` to indicate the success/failure of the request.
 Any other return values are specified